 Retention also extends to how well you manage and nurture your leads.
 We’ve seen many companies erroneously believe that their acquisition campaigns were total failures because they didn’t drive new sales.
 What was really failing these companies, though, was their ineffective lead nurture system.

 Technology, like Hubspot, lets you automate lead nurture in a way that drives results.
-However, many B2B companies don’t leverage this kind of technology fully, if they use it at all.
+However, it is not uncommon for a B2B agency to fail to take advantage of this kind of technology fully.

 The Two-Sided Nature of Acquisition

 One of the main acquisition problems that we encounter is that businesses are only capturing current demand.
 We can almost guarantee that this single focus will not lead you to the acquisition goals you are looking for.

 When leaders at an organization present us with a self-diagnosed growth problem, they typically already have solutions in mind.
 “I need more traffic and sales.
 I want to do SEO and Google Ads,” is a common sentiment that we hear during marketing consultations.